 If your foot function, however, is identified as being inefficient, and this is causing a repetitive strain on the Plantar Fascia/ Achilles Tendon, it may be necessary to reduce this weight-bearing stress (through various means) in order to facilitate the healing process (which will ultimately lead to a pain-free heel).

-If your heel pain has become a chronic issue (if you've had it for more than a few months, which usually involves a degree of degeneration in the damaged fibres), it may also be necessary to stimulate the “healing response” in the area, as this healing response can become severely compromised, and even completely stall due to this degeneration in the damaged tissue.
+If your heel pain has become a chronic issue (if you've had it for more than a few months, which usually involves a degree of degeneration in the damaged fibres), it may also be necessary to stimulate the “healing response” in the area, as this healing response can become severely compromised due to this degeneration in the damaged tissue.
 This is especially the case if the pain has been present for more than a year .

 To achieve this we utilise a highly successful HOME USE Low Level Laser Therapy (LLLT) device, which can be rented and/or purchased from us.

-A heel pain pathology induced by an excessive and usually repetitive strain on the Plantar Fascia - a long wide ligament-like band found on the bottom of the foot...Learn more
+A heel pain pathology induced by excessive and often repetitive strain on the Plantar Fascia - a long ligament-like band found on the bottom of the foot...Learn more

-The strongest tendon in the body, Achilles Tendon issues can be both insertional or in the mid-portion of the tendon...
+The strongest tendon in the body, Achilles Tendon pathologies can be either insertional (back of heel) or in the mid-portion of the tendon a little higher up...

 An inflammatory disorder of the Calcaneus (heel bone) often referred to as a "growing pain; it is the most common cause of foot pain in children...